-- Section 2 includes our headline messages, focusing on the key risks identified this year for the financial statements audit. - Section 3 describes the approach we take for the audit of the financial statements. - Section 4 provides further detail on the financial statements audit risks. - Section 5 explains our approach to VFM work. - Section 6 provides information on the audit team, our proposed deliverables, the timescales and fees for our work.
+- Section 2 includes our headline messages, including any key risks identified this year for the financial statements and Value for Money audit. - Section 3 describes the approach we take for the audit of the financial statements. - Section 4 provides further detail on the financial statements audit risks. - Section 5 explains our approach to VFM work. - Section 6 provides information on the audit team, our proposed deliverables, the timescales and fees for our work.